 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

 After coming back indoors, you’ll return to the Cellblock for some more information and eventually end the tour in the Dining Room.
-The Dining Room is a dangerous place in a prison given the number of prisoners and potential weapons available (dishes, silverware, trays, etc.).
-After the narration ends, you can then return your audioguide and head to other parts of the island for further exploration.
-There are staff and a program guide here that can tell you what other tours and videos are available.
+The Dining Room was a dangerous place in a prison given the number of prisoners and potential weapons available (dishes, silverware, trays, etc.).
+After the narration ends, you can return your audioguide and head to other parts of the island for further exploration.
+There are staff and a program guide here who can tell you what other tours and videos are available.

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison